 This program will start in the fall of 2019.
 We initially anticipate approximately 5-10 students following this course of study each year.
-Within the Department of Medical & Molecular Sciences a core of faculty currently exist, with expertise in medical laboratory science and the graduate core curriculum, to deliver this program.
-In addition, in MMSC department, a tenure-track faculty search is underway (2018) which will add an additional faculty member with expertise in the biomedical sciences.
-These faculty will have primary teaching responsibility for the delivery of this program (Table 3).
+Within the Department of Medical & Molecular Sciences, a core of faculty currently, with expertise in the biotechnology/applied molecular biology and our graduate core curriculum, exists to deliver this program.
+With the department, a tenure-track faculty search is underway (2018) which will add additional faculty member with expertise in the biomedical sciences.
+These faculty will have primary teaching responsibility for the delivery of this program.
+(Table 3).